PacktPublishing/Kubernetes---An-Enterprise-Guide-2E/excursions/kind-multicluster/README.md

 To deploy the example clusters provided in this repo, we suggest the following:

 - A Host with at least three IP address, the main NIC IP and (2) Additional IP's on the network.
-- This repository for the deployent scripts.
+- This repository for the deployment scripts.
 - DNSmasq for local name resolution for any Ingress testing you may need to do.

 # Example Network Configuration